linhhktran/Carbon-Emission-Analysis/README.md

 | Taiwan       | 62875           |
 | India        | 24574           |

+**Discussion:** Spain leads with the highest carbon footprint, possibly because it hosts major production facilities for high-emission products like wind turbines discussed in ***Question 2.1***.

 ***Question 2.6: What is the trend of carbon footprints (PCFs) over the years?***

+Tracks yearly emissions totals to understand trends over time.
+Therefore, we just need to use GROUP BY and ORDER BY year.

 ``` sql
 SELECT
     year,